0xMiden/miden-para/examples/react/README.md

 ## Notes
 - Para environment is set to `Environment.BETA` in `main.tsx`; adjust if you need prod.
-- The seed in `useParaMiden` is for demo purposes only; replace it for private mode or persistent accounts.
+- The seed in `useParaMiden` is for demo purposes only; replace it with private mode or persistent accounts.
 - If bundling complaints appear around WASM or node shims, ensure Vite plugins in `vite.config.ts` stay intact (`vite-plugin-node-polyfills`, top-level await, WASM).